zfanli/demo-adjustable-web/README.md

         - [x] ~~retrieve order from cookie (not needed now)~~
     - [ ] refactor `Panel` to be resizable
     - [ ] refactor `Panel` to be collapsible
+      - [ ] add a tab bar to hold collapsed panels
     - [ ] refactor `Panel` to be expandable
+      - [ ] retrieve panels from tab bar
   - [ ] Styles UI
     - [x] base styles after draggable done
     - [ ] fill fake data